dennisfarmer/dennisfarmer/README.md

 Hello!
-This is my Github account.
+My name is Dennis, and this is my Github account.
 Isn't this groovy?

 <!--- Hello Michigan Marriage Pact!
 This is my Github where I have all of my coding projects!